-As a private firm, our Criminal Defence Lawyers undertake both privately funded cases and legal aid cases.
-We can apply for legal aid on our client's behalf (conditions apply) in both summary and indictable crime.
-Our expertise in Criminal Law has enabled us to be one of the few firms on the Victoria Legal Aid's Indictable Crime Panel.
+Criminal Defence Lawyers undertake both privately funded cases and legal aid cases.
+We can apply for legal aid on our client's behalf (conditions apply) in both summary and indictable criminal matters.
+Our expertise in Criminal Law has enabled us to be one of a select number of firms on Victoria Legal Aid's Indictable Crime Panel.

-A Grant of Legal Assistance is money used to pay a Victoria Legal Aid (VLA) or private lawyer to help you with your legal fees.
+A Grant of Legal Assistance is money allocated by Victoria Legal Aid (VLA) to pay a VLA lawyer or a private lawyer to represent you.

 We'll assist you in completing an application form.
 The form has questions about your financial situation and your case.

 proof of your income, such as your pay sheet or welfare benefits

 bank or credit union account statements for the last three months.

 There are clear rules about who can get a Grant of Legal Assistance.
 These rules relate to the offences with which you have been charged and your financial position.ancial situation and your case.